 This article like all my articles is a “work in progress” meaning I will keep adding material to it even after the article is published.
 The majority of the books proposed in this article especially the dictionaries and the thesauri might have equivalent software that you can buy and install on your desktop machine or your mobile device.
 A lot of publishers such as Oxford, Chambers and Collins have apps for many dictionaries.
 You can also find Amazon kindle versions for a lot of the books suggested in this article.
 I think we have reached a stage where we should be aware of the serious dangers to our environment and we must act so opting for a digital book instead of a paper book might help out.

-Academic Writing Language Tips Specific for PhDs and Masters
+Academic Writing Language Tips

 Person, tense and gender